Andrea Leadsom: Conservative Party leadership candidate (2019)

 Leadsom officially announced her candidacy for the party leadership on 25 May 2019, the same day that Matt Hancock and Dominic Raab also announced they were running.
-She was proposed and seconded by fellow MPs Chris Heaton-Harris and Heather Wheeler.
-Leadsom was eliminated from the contest in the first ballot, on 13 June 2019, and came overall in eighth place out of ten candidates.
+She was eliminated from the contest in the first ballot, on 13 June 2019, and came overall in eighth place out of ten candidates.

 Secretary of State for Business, Energy and Industrial Strategy (2019–2020)

 On 24 July 2019, following Boris Johnson's election as Leader of the Conservative Party, and the formation of the first Johnson ministry, Leadsom was appointed Secretary of State for Business, Energy and Industrial Strategy.

 On 19 October, she said she was subject to "frightening abuse" from anti-Brexit demonstrators whilst leaving the Palace of Westminster.
 Jacob Rees-Mogg and Michael Gove were also targeted as they left following a House of Commons sitting.
 Leadsom was given a police escort through crowds gathered for a People's Vote rally, who were protesting for a further public vote on Brexit.

-Leadsom retained her seat with an increased majority at the 2019 general election.
+At the 2019 general election, Leadsom was again re-elected, with a decreased vote share of 62.4% and an increased majority of 27,761.

 In May 2020 the environmental law charity ClientEarth unsuccessfully sued the UK Government after Leadsom approved proposals for the expansion of the gas-fired Drax Power Station in Yorkshire.
-According to the charity, the power station could produce 75% of the UK’s energy sector emissions when fully operational and would become the largest gas-fired power station in Europe.
+According to the charity, the power station could produce 75% of the UK's energy sector emissions when fully operational and would become the largest gas-fired power station in Europe.

-On 13 February 2020, Leadsom was removed as Business Secretary by Boris Johnson in the first cabinet reshuffle of the second Johnson ministry.
+On 13 February 2020, Leadsom was dismissed as Business Secretary by Boris Johnson in the first cabinet reshuffle of the second Johnson ministry.

-Later backbench career (2020–present)
+Later backbench career (2020–2023)

-On 3 November 2021, Leadsom tabled an amendment drawn up by herself to scrap the suspension of Owen Paterson for 30 days due to a breach of Commons advocacy rules regarding lobbying as part of his second jobs.
+On 3 November 2021, Leadsom tabled an amendment to scrap the suspension of Owen Paterson for 30 days due to a breach of Commons advocacy rules regarding lobbying as part of his second jobs.
 Prime Minister Boris Johnson then ordered a three-line whip of his MPs to ensure the motion was passed 250 votes to 232.
 The next day this decision was "u-turned" by the government over a backlash.

 In July 2022, Leadsom announced support for Penny Mordaunt in the Conservative Party leadership election and served as Mordaunt's campaign manager.
 After Mordaunt was eliminated, she endorsed Liz Truss.
 Following Truss's resignation as prime minister on 20 October, she once again supported Mordaunt for leader as a "unifying candidate".